Table of Contents

 This explains why you’ll see the same players on the ladder more regularly than you might imagine, or why you may play more bots at certain times of the day.
 Global matchmaking is currently in development and will follow once Second Dinner are sure that no major issues will be caused by it.

 – Matchmaking is determined by three different factors: MMR (Match Making Rating), Collector Level, and Rank on the ladder.

 Matchmaking is neither a precise art, or particularly simple.
 The three factors that play a role in deciding your opponent are:

-- Collector Level: This is a big one – Matchmaking DOES NOT care what “Pool” of cards you are currently in, just what Collector Level you are currently at.
-We believe there is a range of levels the game sees as “okay to pair you against”, with this range increasing the longer you stay in the matchmaking queue.
+- Collector Level: This is a big one – Matchmaking DOES NOT care what “Pool” or Series of cards you are currently in, just what Collector Level you are currently at.
+There is a range of levels the game sees as “okay to pair you against”, with this range increasing the longer you stay in the matchmaking queue.

 – “Waiting Around” At The End Of A Pool Of Cards WILL NOT Stop You From Playing Against Cards From The Next Pool.

 Because your collection level is NOT the only factor in matchmaking, sitting at a lower collection level intentionally is by no means guaranteed to stop you playing against people with more or less “meta” decks than you, or cards from a Pool of Cards you are not currently in.

 Additionally, Second Dinner have made it clear they don’t envision this tactic as following the designs they had about how players progress and play the game, and have developed tools and techniques to “encourage” people to progress as intended.
 While we do not currently have any details about what these techniques are, this statement is more than enough of a reason to throw the myth of “waiting to enter Pool Three” firmly in the bin.

 – The Cards You Have, Deck Construction, And The Cards You Choose To Play Have NO EFFECT On Matchmaking.